datahandlars/Understanding-Why-patients-show-up-for-appointments/README.md

         Does Scholarship increase the the rate at which people will show up for appointment?

-        How do ailments such as Diabetes, Alcoholism, impact if a patient will show up for appointment or not?
+        How do ailments such as Diabetes, Alcoholism etc. impact if a patient will show up for appointment or not?

         What role does information via test message play in patients showing up for appointments?